vanheyghenstaal.be Listed by apt73 Ransomware Group

 Van Heyghen Staal is a metallurgical company in Belgium, which is engaged in the processing and r...

 On April 27, 2026, Belgian metallurgical company Van Heyghen Staal appeared on the leak site of the ransomware group known as apt73.
 The listing indicates that internal files were exfiltrated during a ransomware attack on the firm’s systems.
-While the exact number of people whose information was exposed remains unknown, anyone whose personal or employment records were stored in the company’s internal documents could be affected.
+While the exact number of people whose information may have been exposed remains unknown, anyone whose personal or employment records were stored in the company’s internal documents could be affected.

-Confirmed Details from Reporting
+Reported Details from Reporting

 Public reporting indicates that Van Heyghen Staal, a Belgium-based company specializing in metal processing, had data taken by the attackers.
 The information consists of internal files rather than a structured database of customer records.
 No confirmed total of affected individuals has been published, and the precise date the intrusion occurred has not been disclosed by the company or the group.
 The data is now hosted on the apt73 leak site, which is accessible via the Tor network.